Back to Glossary

 PROTOCOL CONTEXT (VEX AUTHORITY + MCP)

 MCP's tool registry does not natively enforce session-scoped authorization.
-An agent connected to a registry may access any registered tool unless external enforcement is applied via VEX Authority allowlists.
+An agent connected to a registry may access any registered tool unless external enforcement is applied via authority policies.

 ProvnAI Mitigation

-ProvnAI combats drift through session-immutable authority manifests and continuous behavioral drift detection in McpVanguard, which flags incremental expansions against the original authorized scope.
+ProvnAI combats drift through explicit policy boundaries and continuous behavioral drift detection in McpVanguard, which can flag incremental expansions against the original declared scope.